How To Make A Landing Page On Wix

 Step-by-Step Guide to Making a Landing Page on Wix

-Building a landing page on Wix is faster than building a full site - most users complete their first page in under an hour.
-This walkthrough covers every step, from logging in to hitting publish, with specific tips on making your CTA buttons and content drive real results.
+Building a landing page on Wix is faster than building a full site.
+Most users complete their first page in under an hour.
+This walkthrough covers every step, from logging in to hitting publish, including how to use Wix columns to organize your layout, with specific tips on making your CTA buttons and content drive real results.

 Step 1: Log Into Your Wix Account